 Champagne Sunday Brunch Beijing – Asia Bistro JW Marriott

 It’s perhaps an act of optimism going out for a meal on mother’s day when you’re a twosome.
-Such was the reality when we looked for Champagne Sunday brunch in Beijing – our only Sunday in the Chinese capital was the celebration of all things maternal.
+Such was the reality when we looked for a Champagne Sunday brunch in Beijing – our only Sunday in the Chinese capital was the celebration of all things maternal.

 Brunch commenced at 11am and an option was to choose a free flow of Mumm champagne for RMB570 (about A$110 at the time) – certainly one of the cheaper champagne brunches we’ve experienced and unusual given the hotel itself was rather expensive.